mengmwang/mengmwang/README.md

 I am Mengmeng.
 I am a PhD researcher in Statistical Signal Processing.
 I am passionate about Data Science.
 I will be sharing my journey as I build up project experience in the data space.

-I am confident in: Python, MATLAB
+I am confident in: Python, MATLAB, R

-I have experience in: R, SQL
+I have experience in: SQL

 I live in Melbourne, Australia.
 In my free time, I like to read, watch TV series and play with my two cats 😄.